 Thompson Sustainable Homes is a member the Housing Industry Association (HIA).
-These organisations offer plain English housing contracts that comply with laws governing building a home in Victoria.
+These organisations offer plain English housing contracts that comply with laws governing building a home in Queensland.
 We use an MBA fixed price contract for all our clients that works for all parties involved.

 THE BUILDING PROCESS